 The Trust is transforming Governors Island into a destination with great public open space, as well as educational, not-for-profit, and commercial facilities.
 Construction has been completed on 30 new acres of park and public spaces that will open for public use in May 2014.
 The new 30 acres include:

 - Liggett Terrace: a sunny, six acre plaza that features moveable seating, public art, water features and seasonal plantings

 - Hammock Grove: 10 acres with 1,500 new trees and hammocks

-- Play Lawn: 14 acres including lawn and two turf ball fields for play
+- Play Lawn: 14 acres including lawn and two natural turf ball fields for play

 About The Trust for Governors Island

 The Trust for Governors Island is a nonprofit corporation created by The City of New York that is responsible for the redevelopment and operation of 150 acres of Governors Island.

 The Trust’s mission is to transform Governors Island into a vibrant resource for New York City, making this island at the center of New York Harbor a destination with extraordinary public open space, as well as educational, not-for-profit and commercial facilities.
 For more information visit govisland.com